DxListBox<TData, TValue> Class

 Users can select multiple items in the List Box.
 A user should click the initial item, hold the Shift key, and select the final item to specify the range of items.
 To add/remove individual items to/from the selection, a user should click an item with the Ctrl key pressed.
 Enable the ShowCheckboxes property to allow users to use checkboxes to select items.

-Use the the Values property to access/specify selected items in multiple selection mode.
+Use the Values property to access/specify selected items in multiple selection mode.
 To respond to selection changes, handle the ValuesChanged event.

-- None (the selection is disabled)
+None (selection functionality is disabled)

 @using StaffData